wylieza/csc3022_assignemnt4/README.txt

 make                            -> Compile all source code make clean                      -> Remove all binaries make run args="<Custom args>"   -> Runs the clusterer binary with the supplied argument(s)

->> Dev Commands <<
-The following are NOT part of the 'release' but allowed for quick testing during code debugging. make test                       -> Executes with the argument "Gradient_Numbers_PPMS"

 _________________________________________________________________________________________________

 Note: The application can also be executed in the terminal using the usual ./clusterer <args>